KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 -->

 ![](2025-recap-images/six-flags-skyscreamer.jpg)
-The swing ride you see at a carnival, except it's 400 feet in the air.
+Texas SkyScreamer: the swing ride you see at a carnival, except it's 400 feet in the air.
 Tallest ride at the park.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>